-According to Chopra, one way to deepen your meditation practice is through the Seven Spiritual Laws of Success.
+According to Chopra, one way to to-deepen-your-meditation-practice-with-the-seven-spiritual-laws”>deepen your meditation practice is through the Seven Spiritual Laws of Success.
 For example, try meditating on the Law of Least Effort by releasing your concentration and softening your focus.
-Remember, you can also take your spiritual practice into your everyday life.
+Remember, you can also take your spiritual practice into your to-put-spirituality-into-practice”>everyday life.
 Give to others, live healthily, and focus on internal exploration as you go about your day.
 Increase your inner awareness with a daily commitment to your spiritual practice.

 What to Expect

 As you develop your daily meditation practice, you will start to notice a range of benefits.
 One of the changes you will experience is reduced stress.
 Meditation triggers your body’s relaxation response, calming your mind and preventing damage from the physical effects of chronic stress.
 As We Know Yoga explains, meditating first thing in the morning is a great way to start your day feeling calm and centered.
 Over time, meditating will help you build resilience to stress so you can more easily cope with any negative events that crop up in your life.